New York Schools with EMT Programs

 Monroe Community College, founded in 1961, is part of the State University of New York (SUNY) school system.
-The public school offers more than 100 programs to over 15,000 students.
+The public school offers more than 100 programs to more than 12,000 students.

 Emergency Medical Services Certificate

-The Emergency Medical Services (EMS) certificate prepares students for entrance into the paramedic associate's degree program with courses in EMT practices, psychology, anatomy and biology.
+The emergency medical services (EMS) certificate prepares students for entrance into the paramedic associate degree program with courses in EMT practices, psychology, anatomy and biology.
 Within the program, students learn to assess and manage patients while utilizing effective communication skills.
 This also includes the ability to provide services while in transport.

 Associate of Applied Science in Emergency Medical Technician - Paramedic

-The associate's degree teaches advanced EMT concepts through classroom instruction, emergency response internships and clinical training in a hospital setting.
-The program requires at least 64 credits and includes courses in health incident management, emergency trauma care, injury assessment, cardiac life support and paramedicine.
+The associate degree teaches advanced EMT concepts through classroom instruction, emergency response internships and clinical training in a hospital setting.
+The program requires at least 64 credits and includes courses in pediatric care, human biology, emergency trauma care, cardiac life support and paramedicine.
 Students who complete the program may sit for certification exams administered by the New York State Health Department and the National Registry of Emergency Medical Technicians (NREMT).

 Borough of Manhattan Community College

-Part of the City University of New York, Borough of Manhattan Community College serves over 26,000 students each year.
-The school's EMT program culminates in an associate's degree.
+Part of the City University of New York, Borough of Manhattan Community College serves more than 26,000 students each year.
+The school's EMT program culminates in an associate degree.

 Associate of Applied Science in Paramedic Emergency Medical Care

 Students participate in several clinical internships that provide medical care experience in local ambulances, medical examiner offices, morgues and clinics.
 The program is approved by the New York State Department of Health, Bureau of Emergency Medical Services.
-Successful completion of the associate's degree program allows students to take the New York City Medical Advisory Committee Certification Examination to obtain paramedic credentials.
-Students can also take the National Registry of EMT/Paramedics Certification Examination.
+Successful completion of the associate degree program allows students to take the New York City Medical Advisory Committee Certification Examination to obtain paramedic credentials.
+Students can also take the National Registry of EMTs Certification Examination for paramedics.